corechunk/extras/educational/mathematics/number_system/positional_ns/conv/nToDec.md

 # Converting Base-n Numbers to Decimal

 To convert a number from any base-n to its decimal (base-10) equivalent, calculate the **sum of each digit multiplied by its positional value**.

+`decimal equivalent = sum ( each_digit * it's_positional_value )`

+#### Positional Value
-The positional value is determined by the base raised to the power of the digit's position, counting from right to left, starting at 0.
+Positional Value is determined by the base raised to the power of the digit's Positional-Index, counting from right to left, starting at 0.

-#### What is Position Index
+#### What is Position-Index

     7481  ( Any Number )
     ↓